 CA: SRM not applicable to actions based on strict liability.
 SRM rule is admissible to prove liability in a products liability case.

-Six Public Policy Exclusions to Admissibility of Evidence
+Six Public Policy Exclusions (incl one unique to CA) to Admissibility of Evidence

 1. Subsequent Remedial Measures